CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

   if (pe_id == 0) then
     return_code = client%set_model_from_file(model_key, model_file, "TORCH", "CPU")
-    return_code = client%set_script_from_file(script_key, "CPU", script_file)
+    if (return_code .ne.
+SRNoError) stop 'Error in setting model' return_code = client%set_script_from_file(script_key, "CPU", script_file)
-  endif
+    if (return_code .ne.
+SRNoError) stop 'Error in setting script' endif

 This only needs to be done on the root MPI task because